 - Sleep in a cool environment.
 A cold room helps facilitate deep sleep, and you’re more likely to wake up in the middle of the night if you’re too hot.

 Apollo was initially developed by neuroscientist musicians who saw and felt the power of music.
-Put headphones on and tune-in to tune-out and improve access to safe mindful recovery states like those described above with breath.
+Put headphones on and tune-in to improve HRV and access to safe mindful recovery states.
 You don’t have to listen to opera or smooth jazz; people feel relaxed from many different music types.
 It’s worth taking a few minutes to think about what music helps you feel most calm and relaxed.